-While working in the maritime industry can be exciting and lucrative, it can also be highly dangerous.
-Accidents that lead to injuries, and sometimes even fatalities, are not uncommon in people who do this work.
-Whether you work in a port as a longshoreman, aboard a ship as a seaman, on an offshore platform, or in some other maritime role, the work is often physically demanding, requires long hours, and comes with the risk of being involved in an accident.
+Accidents that lead to injuries, and sometimes even fatalities, are common among people doing this work.
+This includes workers in a port as longshoremen, aboard a ship as a seaman, on an offshore platform, or in some other maritime role.

 Get Matched with a Leading Maritime Attorney in Your Area